AdobeDocs/journey-optimizer.es-ES/help/using/configuration/ip-warmup-execution.md

 <!--Upon activation, when the segment evaluation happens, more segments will be created by the IP warmup service and will be leveraged in an audience composition and a new audience will be created for each run splitted into the different selected domains.-->

 ## Administrar su plan {#manage-plan}

 En cualquier momento, si el plan de calentamiento de la IP no funciona como se espera, puede realizar las siguientes acciones.

 ### Dividir una fase {#split-phase}

-Si desea añadir una nueva fase empezando desde una ejecución específica, seleccione la **[!UICONTROL Dividir en una nueva opción de fase]** desde el icono de tres puntos.
+Si desea añadir una nueva fase empezando desde una ejecución específica, seleccione la **[!UICONTROL Dividir en una nueva opción de fase]** en el icono Más acciones.

 ![](assets/ip-warmup-plan-run-split-run.png)